Small changes, consistently made over time, make the most significant difference in your life.

 If you can learn to suffer a little more than the average person, you can have a lot more than the average life.
 Things of value tend to be difficult to attain, and things that are difficult to attain–almost by definition–require suffering.

 Your imagination is a powerful tool to change your life.
+It just needs exercise.